parthshingari28/100DaysOfCode/README.md

 ## Day 98 : Nov 10, 2021

 **Today's progress**: understanding the basic concepts of recommendation system, usecases and types of recommendation systems.

+## Day 99 : Nov 11, 2021

+**Today's progress**: learned about advantages and disadvantages of content based filtering and collaborative based filtering.